 Check if you need Visa.
 From Sweden we needed one and fixed it in advance but we also realized it could have been fixed at the Cancun airport!

-Traveling – How to Get There?
+Traveling – How to Get To Havana?

 The Havana airport is 15 km away from city center, so it takes about 30 minutes to get there.
 There are flights from a lot of major nearby Caribbean and Central America cities.
 Many European capitals also fly to Cuba, as it’s a popular destination for Old Continent travelers.
 You can now take direct flights to Havana from the U.S., mostly from various Florida cities.